teawithsand/sdelka-engine/README.md

 > Note: right now app using this engine is NIY.
 For now this project is only piece of code handling domain logic of such app.

 # WIP
 This project isn't production ready yet for a couple of reasons.
-One of them is that I have to untie it from [tws-libs](https://github.com/teawithsand/tws-libs) `tws-stl` in particular.
+One of them is that I have to decouple it from [tws-libs](https://github.com/teawithsand/tws-libs) `tws-stl` in particular.

 # sdelka-engine